Saint-Étienne tramway: Alsthom-Vevey-Duewag articulated tramcars

+After a formal farewell excursion for the PCC trams on 11 July (one week after their last use in service), all service on the system was temporarily suspended for a few weeks to permit the overhead wiring to be modified for pantographs.
+The system reopened on 24 August 1998, with the entire active fleet now equipped with pantographs.
+Saint-Étienne's was the last tram system in France to use trolley pole current collection.

 CAF Urbos

 In order to replace and expand the fleet, in 2014 a €42m contract was signed with CAF for delivery of 16 Urbos trams.
 These were delivered between 2017 and 2018.